Homological stability for topological chiral homology of completions: Homological stability for completions

-Using arguments similar to those of Subsection \ref{subsecalttch}, one proves that there is a model of topological chiral homology that maps to the subspace of the symmetric power of points of charge $\leq c$ and some additional higher charge points lying in the exceptional collection $\Lambda$.
-Then one only needs to remark that if we define $L'(x)$ for $x \in \int^{k,\Lambda}_M P$ to be the element of the symmetric prower of $M$ consisting of the macroscopic locations with charge at most $c$, then $K^{\delta,c}_\bullet(L'(x))$ in dimension $\geq 3$ and $K^{c}_\bullet(L'(x))$ in dimension $2$, are still highly connected.
+\begin{proof}[Sketch of proof]Using arguments similar to those of Subsection \ref{subsecalttch}, one proves that there is a model of topological chiral homology that maps to the subspace of the symmetric power of points of charge $\leq c$ and some additional higher charge points lying in the exceptional collection $\Lambda$.
+We want to use a similar resolution and spectral sequence argument.
+To do so, we need to make sure we do not try to remove particles labeled in the exceptional collection.
+This uses the same complexes studied above, denoted $K^{\delta,c}_\bullet(L(x))$ in dimension $\geq 3$ and $K^{c}_\bullet(L(x))$ in dimension $2$, consisting of disk containing charge $\leq c$.
+The only difference is that there now possibly some particles of larger charge around, but the same arguments show that the complexes are still highly connected.
+This gives the desired resolution and the spectral sequence argument can be run as before.\end{proof}